Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Evaluation

-The gap from F1 = 1.0 reflects two error modes: 8 false negatives (dangerous prompts that slipped past all 6 layers, mostly subtle phrasing in the ``deception/agent manipulation'' category) and 9 false positives (benign prompts conservatively blocked, mostly ambiguous file-system reads).
-The 9 FP rate ($\sim$14\% of 64 benign prompts) is the operating-point cost of running with $\alpha=0.9$, the conservative deployment default; lower $\alpha$ trades recall for precision (see threshold sweep in \S\ref{sec:eval-threshold}).
+The gap from F1 = 1.0 reflects two error modes: 7 false negatives (dangerous prompts that slipped past all 6 layers, mostly subtle phrasing in the ``deception/agent manipulation'' category) and 9 false positives (benign prompts conservatively blocked, mostly ambiguous file-system reads).
+The false-positive rate is the operating-point cost of the conservative deployment default; the measured threshold sweep (\S\ref{sec:eval-threshold}) shows F1 plateaus at this operating point from $\alpha = 0.70$ upward.